+1 (252) 631 8899 +91 98212 12676

 • E-books: If you're knowledgeable about a specific subject, e-books can be a great way to monetize your expertise.
 Shopify allows you to easily upload your book in PDF or other digital formats.

-• Courses: Online education has become a billion-dollar industry, and Shopify allows you to sell courses through third-party integrations like Teachable or Thinkific.
+• Courses: Online Education has become a billion-dollar industry, and Shopify allows you to sell courses through Third-party integrations like Teachable or Thinkific.
 You can also integrate with platforms like Kajabi to offer a seamless learning experience.

 • Music and Audio: If you're a musician, composer, or podcaster, Shopify can help you sell your digital tracks, albums, or sound effects directly to your audience.